Savitri and Satyavan: Summary

 Ashvapati and Savitri approached Dyumatsena and Satyavan in the forest to propose the marriage, which was joyfully accepted.
 Savitri and Satyavan were soon married.
 Immediately after the wedding, Savitri discarded her jewellery and adopted the bark and red garment attire of a hermit, and lived in perfect obedience and respect to her new parents-in-law and husband.
 Despite her happiness, she could not stop dwelling on the words of Narada.
 Three days before the destined death of Satyavan, Savitri started to observe a vow of fasting and stood day and night.
 Her father-in-law worried that she had taken on too harsh a regimen, but Savitri replied that she has taken an oath to perform these austerities, to which Dyumatsena offered his support.
 The day of her husband's predicted demise, Savitri offered oblations to the fire and obeisance to the Brahmanas, completing her vow.
 She joined Satyavan when he went to chop wood.
 Growing fatigued due to exertion, he conveyed his desire to sleep to his wife, who placed his head on her lap.
 Yama, the god of death, personally arrived to collect the soul of Satyavan with his noose.
 Distressed, Savitri followed Yama as he carried her husband's soul away.

 When he tried to convince her to turn back, she offered a number of successive homilies.
 First, she discussed the significance of adherence to dharma, followed by association with the virtuous, the righteousness of compassion, the trustworthiness of the virtuous, and finally the conduct of the virtuous.
 Impressed at each homily, Yama praised both the content and diction of her words and offered to grant her any boon of her choice, except the life of Satyavan.
-She first requests the restoration of her blind father-in-law Dyumatsena’s sight and strength, which Yama grants.
-As they continue, she secures another boon for Dyumatsena to regain his lost kingdom.
-Pleased by her insight, Yama grants her a third boon, allowing Ashwapati to have a hundred sons to continue his lineage.
-Even after receiving these favors, Savitri refuses to turn back and continues to walk alongside Yama, discussing morality and righteousness.
-Yama, further impressed, grants her a fourth boon: a hundred sons for herself and Satyavan.
-At this point, Savitri cleverly argues that the fulfillment of this boon would be meaningless without her husband, as she could only bear sons with him.
-Yama, realizing her wisdom and devotion, relents and restores Satyavan’s life and blessed both of them with a long life.
+She first requested the restoration of her blind father-in-law Dyumatsena’s sight and strength, which Yama granted.
+As they continued, she secured another boon for Dyumatsena to regain his lost kingdom.
+Pleased by her insight, Yama granted her a third boon, allowing Ashwapati to have a hundred sons to continue his lineage.
+Even after receiving these favors, Savitri refused to turn back and continued to walk alongside Yama, discussing morality and righteousness.
+Yama, further impressed, granted her a fourth boon: a hundred sons for herself and Satyavan.
+At this point, Savitri cleverly argued that the fulfillment of this boon would be meaningless without her husband, as she could only bear sons with him.
+Yama, realizing her wisdom and devotion, and trapped by his own promise, relented and restored Satyavan’s life and blessed both of them with a long life.